-RetailEye is a B2B platform that allows Brands to audit in real time their physical marketing campaigns in stores around the country.
+RetailEye is a B2B platform that allows brands to audit in real time their physical marketing campaigns in stores around the country.

-Looking at other companies based in the gig-economy system, we chose an approach that relied on a community of task doers (crowdsourcing) to perform the remote verification of these services on retail locations in representation of a brand.
+Looking at other companies based in the gig-economy system, we chose an approach that relied on a community of task doers (crowdsourcing) to perform the remote verification of these services in retail locations in representation of a brand.
 In return, every user who completed the submission of feedback would be paid for it.